GrokImageCompression/grok/INSTALL.md

 ### Compile

-cmake can generate project files for various IDEs: Visual Studio, NMake, etc.
+`cmake` can generate project files for various IDEs: Visual Studio, Eclipse CDT, NMake, etc.

 Type `cmake --help` for available generators on your platform.